sergeymlnn/EFK-stack-setup/README.md

 # Usage

-Once the environment is prepared, we run EFK-services like this: `docker-compose up`.
+Once the environment is prepared, we're going to run EFK-services like this: `docker-compose up`.
 If you don't care about output, append `-d` flag to the `docker-compose` instruction.
 A common way to check if Filebeat & Elasticsearch are connected is to run the following command:

 ```
 docker exec -it docker-filebeat curl http://docker-elasticsearch:9200